 There is a story in the Bible that I imagine many people would prefer not to be in there.
 It is vile, violent and disappointing.
 It is a story I have never heard preached from the pulpit, most likely because it is just too uncomfortable to talk about.
-It is a story that has brought me both comfort and great angst, a story I am thankful GOD chose not to hide nor water down, but made sure it was included in the annals of Scripture, (as recorded in 2 Samuel 13).
+It is a story that has brought me both comfort and great angst, a story I am thankful GOD chose not to hide nor water down, but made sure it was included in the annals of Scripture.

 There are so many complexities to this story, but at the forefront is SEXUAL ASSAULT, and the devastating affects it has on a life who has experienced it.
 Tamar was one such person.
 Not only was she raped, but it was done by someone she should have been able to trust, her own half-brother, Amnon.
 Can you hear her begging him to stop?
 Can you see the tears rolling down her cheeks and feel the rapid heartbeats as this trauma unfolds.
 Sadly, too many of you know that exact feeling and is the very reason you landed on this page.